The Tragic Real-Life Story Of Bruce Willis

 In 2001, Willis was rehearsing Sam Shepard's play "True West" in Idaho when he learned of his younger brother's pancreatic cancer diagnosis.
 He then took trips between Idaho and Robert Willis' home in Massachusetts.
 At the time, People Magazine reported that Willis took a break from acting in order to take care of his brother and purchased him a home.
 Prior to his death, Robert urged loved ones to not "grieve too hard," according to Willis (via The New York Times).
 Robert passed away only six weeks later, and the national telecast of "True West" was dedicated to his memory.

-But Willis would experience worse on-set conditions while filming 2003's "Tears of the Sun."
-Willis was struck on the head during a pyrotechnics explosion, which led him to sue the production studio and a special effects worker a year later, according to The Guardian.
+But after "Die Hard," Willis would experience worse on-set conditions while filming 2003's "Tears of the Sun."
+He was struck on the head during a pyrotechnics explosion, which led him to sue the production studio and a special effects worker a year later, according to The Guardian.
 The lawsuit claimed that he suffered "extreme mental, physical, and emotional pain," required medical attention on set, and would require further treatment in the future.

 Bruce Willis and Demi Moore were once one of Hollywood's most prominent power couples.
-They met at a movie premiere in 1987, and Moore's date for the event, Emilio Estevez, grew jealous at the way Willis looked at her, according to Showbiz Cheatsheet.
+They met at a movie premiere in 1987, and Bruce made his interest known.
 They tied the knot that same year in a wedding that was officiated by singer Little Richard, per People.
-It was the start of a romance that carried them for 20 years together and yielded three children, but it all ended in 2000, according to US Magazine.
+It was the start of a romance that carried them for 20 years together and yielded three children, but the pair officially divorced in 2000.

 It may be surprising that a name like "Bruce Willis" hasn't harvested an Oscar, let alone a Golden Globe for one of his movies, but that's certainly the case for the actor.
-The most prominent awards he's received are two Primetime Emmys for his early career role in the show "Moonlighting" and for his guest star role on "Friends," according to his IMDb awards page.
+The most prominent awards he's received are two Primetime Emmys for his early career role in the show "Moonlighting" and for his guest star role on "Friends."
 He's received a Golden Globe — and a nomination — but they were also mostly for "Moonlighting."

-The state of his trophy case is surprising mostly because of his resume.
-He played a small but memorable role in "Pulp Fiction," which was nominated for the Academy Award for Best Picture and won the Palm D'Or at Cannes, according to its IMDb awards page.
-He earned his most famous role outside of action flicks in M. Night Shyamalan's "The Sixth Sense," which garnered six Oscar nominations (via IMDb).
-That's not to mention his appearances in the critically acclaimed movies "12 Monkeys" and "Moonrise Kingdom," according to IMDb.
+The state of his trophy case is surprising, mostly because of his resume.
+He played a small but memorable role in "Pulp Fiction," which was nominated for the Academy Award for Best Picture and won the Palm D'Or at Cannes.
+He earned his most famous role outside of action flicks in M. Night Shyamalan's "The Sixth Sense," which garnered six Oscar nominations.
+That's not to mention his appearances in the critically acclaimed movies "12 Monkeys" and "Moonrise Kingdom."

 In an interview with GQ, Willis said he never expected an Oscar and didn't pay much attention to the lack of recognition.
 Calling an Oscar nomination "whimsical," he said, "You don't get an Oscar for comedy, and you don't get it for shooting people."